 Completed and renamed in 1984, the Mid-Continent Tower received an Honor Award from the National Trust for Historic Preservation in 1985, and has won numerous other national awards since then.
 The building is also listed in the National Register of Historic Places.

 In order to sustain continuity of the original Tudor Gothic design, more than 85,000 pieces of terra cotta panels, spires, cornices and moldings were produced for the exterior façade.
-At the time of the Tower's construction, the only manufacturer of terra cotta in the United States was located in California.
+At the time of the Tower's construction, the only manufacturer of terra cotta in the United States was located in Lincoln, California.
 Terra cotta is fired, glazed clay material somewhat like a ceramic tile.
 Elaborately ornamental, each hand-crafted and hand-cast piece is a work of art.

-Marble panels to match the existing interior walls were carefully selected in integrating the two structures.
+Marble slabs to match the existing interior walls were carefully selected in integrating the two structures.
 Three different types of marble used in the Tower came from Italy.
 Calcutta Vagli Rosatta marble graces the walls and columns.
 A marble called Roman Travertine covers the walls of the rest rooms.
 The accents and trim are Verde Antique.
 Two colors of marble from Tennessee make up the lobby's floor - Craig Rose and Rose Gray.

 The stained glass dome that forms a ceiling over the three-story spiral staircase, which connects the top three floors of the Tower, looks like a giant Louis B. Tiffany lamp.
 Another dramatic feature of the building is the two-story high "colonnade" entrance which is formed by four terra cotta arches.